Global Africa: Crafting Cultural Space and Securing Audience Footprints

 Global Africa: Crafting Cultural Space and Securing Audience Footprints photo

-Join us for talks, discussions, gallery interventions, collections up close, screenings, and tours, to consider where Global Africa sits within the museum today, and what comes next.
-We gather and bring voices from across the V&A and beyond to examine how African and Diaspora collections, stories, audiences, and creative practices are made visible in an international museum.
+This programme brings together talks, presentations, discussions, gallery interventions, tours, collections up close, and screenings to consider where Global Africa sits within the museum today, and what comes next.
+We gather voices from across the V&A and beyond to examine how African and Diaspora collections, stories, audiences, and creative practices are made visible within an international museum context.